ashili/A03/README.md

 git branch -av
 ```

-to create a newe branch use
+to create a new branch use

 ```git